marimo-team/marimo/README.md

 ## A reactive programming environment

 marimo guarantees your notebook code, outputs, and program state are consistent.
+This [solves many problems](https://docs.marimo.io/faq.html#faq-problems) associated with traditional notebooks like Jupyter.

 **A reactive programming environment.**
 Run a cell and marimo _reacts_ by automatically running the cells that